TrellixVulnTeam/swahilipython_SCMU/Doc/library/io.rst

    .. method:: readall()

-      Read and return all the bytes from the stream until EOF, using multiple calls to the stream if necessary.
+      Read and return all the bytes kutoka the stream until EOF, using multiple calls to the stream if necessary.

    .. method:: readinto(b)